marijnh/builddocs/README.md

    strings, which may contain wildcards.
 These are the files that are scanned for doc comments.

- * **`main`**`: string` The path to the main template, which should be a Markdown file with `@itemName` placeholders where the generated docs for the documented items in the source should be inserted. builddocs will complain when the set of item placeholders does not match the set of documented items.
+ * **`main`**`: ?string` The path to the main template, which should be a Markdown file with `@itemName` placeholders where the generated docs for the documented items in the source should be inserted. builddocs will complain when the set of item placeholders does not match the set of documented items.
+When not given, the items will be output in the order in which they are found.

  * **`anchorPrefix`**`: ?string` Can be used to override the prefix used when generating HTML anchors.
 Defaults to the module name with